 We believe that research oriented doctoral training programs, internship programs, and postdoctoral fellowship programs in psychology currently represent an important mechanism through which evidence based behavioral practices are disseminated.
 However, many of these programs, including our own Training Program, specialize in training individuals who seek to become academic psychologists rather than full-time practitioners.
 Thus, our Practice and Dissemination Curriculum is designed to foster broader dissemination and implementation of evidence based behavioral treatments by these programs.

 The intent of this curriculum is to foster ongoing dissemination and implementation of evidence based practices in the state of Mississippi and beyond, by: 1) fully integrating the curriculum into our training program, 2) instilling a desire for further dissemination and implementation work in our trainees, and 3) disseminating the curriculum as a model for training.
 The focus of this curriculum from 2008-13 was motivational interviewing for substance use disorders, from 2013-2016 it was exposure-based treatment for posttraumatic stress disorder, and from 2016-22 will focus on Screening, Brief Intervention, and Referral to Treatment (SBIRT) for substance use disorders.
-Beginning the 2022-2023 training year and continuing to the 2023-2024 training year, with the generous grant support from HRSA (PI: Sarver), the focus will be on Integrated Behavioral Health.
+Beginning the 2022-2023 training year, with the generous grant support from HRSA (PI: Sarver), the focus has been on Integrated Behavioral Health.

 The UMMC Training Program offers a series of didactic seminars that cover a broad range of topics, including professional development, grant writing (See Research Opportunities below for more information), assessment and treatment approaches with specific populations, neuropsychology, psychopharmacology, research methodology, legal and ethical issues, cultural diversity, and supervision.
 Psychology interns attend the UMMC Department of Psychiatry and Human Behavior grand rounds approximately every other week, which includes medical students, psychiatry residents and fellows, as well as faculty from psychology, psychiatry, and neurobiology and behavior research.
 A Research Rounds/Case Presentation series is presented by psychology interns and post docs.
 Interns are expected to present a job talk during the fall and a clinical case in the spring to psychology interns and post docs, psychiatry residents and fellows, and department faculty.
 More information regarding the interdisciplinary education programming in the department can be found here.
 Finally, many other seminars, grand rounds and informal presentations offered by other departments are open to our trainees.
 Due to the COVID-19 pandemic many of the departmental presentations and seminars are being conducted virtually.

 The UMMC Psychology Internship Training Program has a strong reputation for providing excellent professional development seminars aimed at psychology interns who intend to have an academic/research career.
-The professional development seminars include topics that range from negotiating salaries and start up packages to purchasing one's first house to work/life balance.
+The professional development seminars include topics that range from negotiating salaries and start up packages to work/life balance.

 While clinical training activities play a paramount role in our program, interns are expected to maintain active involvement in research, which is consistent with our scientist-practitioner model.
 To fulfill the core research competency requirement, it is expected that each intern will complete a research project during the course of the training year.
 To accomplish this goal interns are paired with a research preceptor who is a faculty member or affiliate faculty member from UMMC who is actively involved in a program of research.
 Prior to the start of the training year interns are matched with a faculty member whose research interests and experience are consistent with the interests or goals of the intern.
 These assignments are based primarily on intern rankings, as well as the availability of research preceptors.
 At the beginning of the training year it is expected that interns will develop a research plan for the year in consultation with their research preceptor and that throughout the year they will develop and plan a research project, carry out the research, and disseminate research findings.
-Interns are provided with protected research time each week and are expected to use that time for Program-related research including but not limited to submission of a first-authored publication or an equivalent research product under the supervision of Training Program faculty during the training year.
+Interns are provided with protected research time each week to use for Program-related research including but not limited to submission of a first-authored publication or an equivalent research product under the supervision of Training Program faculty during the training year.
 There is considerable flexibility in the content, scope, and focus on research projects completed by interns; however, it is expected that it will consist of a project independent of the dissertation and consist of a first-authored manuscript submission or similar product.
 A high percentage of former psychology interns have authored or co-authored multiple publications based on their research activities during the internship year.
-Interns from recent cohorts had an average of 2.2 submitted/in press peer-reviewed publications with Training Program faculty during the training year and 5 total research projects during the course of the year.
-This number does not reflect additional publications interns submitted/published with their graduate school mentors.

-To facilitate achievement of these research goals and expectations, interns receive an average of at least 8 hours of protected research time per week: 4 hours of weekly protected research time and an average of 4 or more hours per week that is negotiated with rotation supervisors.
+To facilitate achievement of these research goals and expectations, interns receive 8 hours of protected research time per week.
 Failure to meet research expectations will not result in failure of the internship program (as long as the intern achieves a rating of at least high intermediate on the Scientific Knowledge and Methods and Research/Evaluation domains), but may result in intern protected research time being reassigned to meet other training goals.
-The Research Oversight Training Committee oversees the monitoring of progress on research-related competencies and helps to facilitate a modified research plan in the rare instance that an intern’s research time is reassigned due to insufficient progress.
+The Research Training Oversight Committee oversees the monitoring of progress on research-related competencies and helps to facilitate a modified research plan in the rare instance that an intern's research time is reassigned due to insufficient progress.

 Didactics on grantsmanship are part of the internship training experience and all interns are expected to participate in this seminar series.
 Grant writing didactics are led by Training Program faculty members who have a strong history of attracting NIH funding and have considerable experience reviewing NIH grants.
 Interns are encouraged to begin, and perhaps complete, a draft of their own independent grant by the end of the internship year.